Pelosi vows to pass infrastructure, eyes smaller social bill - NewsBreak

 Pelosi spoke on ABC’s “This Week,” Gottheimer was on CNN’s “State of the Union," and Jayapal appeared on CBS' “Face the Nation.”

-AP Congressional Correspondent Lisa Mascaro and Associated Press writers Alan Fram and Josh Boak contributed to this report.
+AP Congressional Correspondent Lisa Mascaro and Associated Press writer Alan Fram contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.